graphql/graphql-js/docs/APIReference-Language.md

 ```

 Given a Source object, this returns a Lexer for that source.
-A Lexer is a function that acts like a generator in that every time
+A Lexer is a function that acts as a generator in that every time
 it is called, it returns the next token in the Source.
 Assuming the
 source lexes, the final Token emitted by the lexer will be of kind
 EOF, after which the lexer will repeatedly return EOF tokens whenever
 called.

-The argument to the lexer function is optional, and can be used to
+The argument to the lexer function is optional and can be used to
 rewind or fast forward the lexer to a new position in the source.

 ## Parser